merenlab/merenlab.org/data/anvio-structure/chapter-I.md

 If you are concerned whether your skills are up to snuff, don't worry.
 My suggestion would be to briefly peruse [Chapter II: Configure your system]({{ site.url }}/data/anvio-structure/chapter-II).
 This is by far the hardest part of the workflow, so if you think you can follow the steps within, the rest will be child's play.

 As you learned in the hardware requirements, recreating this study from scratch requires access to a high-performance computing cluster.
-If you plan to go this route instead of downloading some of the checkpoint data packs, you will need to know how to submit commands as jobs to your HPC cluster.
+If you plan to go this route instead of downloading the checkpoint datapack, you will need to know how to submit commands as jobs to your HPC cluster.

 ### Format